mozilla/cipherscan/README.md

 https://wiki.mozilla.org/Security/Server_Side_TLS for more information.

 Note on Nagios mode:
+`analyse.py` can be ran as a nagios check with `--nagios`.
+The exit code will then represent the state of the configuration:
+* 2 (critical) for bad tls
+* 1 (warning) if it doesn't match the desired level
+* 0 (ok) if it matches.
 cipherscan can take more than 10 seconds to complete.
 To alleviate any timeout issues, you may want to run it outside of nagios, passing data through some temporary file.